 There may be a number of reasons why you developed Demonophobia, for example:

 - You may have been brought-up to believe in the existence of demons as part of your cultural or religious background.

 - Growing up with a parent who suffered from a fear of Demons which you ‘acquired’.

-There is no scientific evidence that Demonophobia is the result of any kind of biological fault or chemical imbalance in spite of the traction that these biomedical models of mental illness are given in the media.
+Furthermore, there is no scientific evidence that Demonophobia is the result of any kind of biological fault or chemical imbalance in spite of the traction that biomedical models of mental illness are given in the media.

-On the contrary, Demonophobia is much more likely to be the result of the sufferers subjective evaluation (meaning-making) of what happened to them and is therefore a psychosocial phenomenon.
+On the contrary, Demonophobia is much more likely to be the result of your own, subjective evaluation (meaning-making) of what happened to you and is therefore better described as a psychosocial phenomenon.

 Demonophobia Symptoms & Behaviours